 My name is Thomas Zuberbühler.
-I am a software engineer from Zürich, Switzerland, and have recently graduated from the Geographic Sciences program (Cartography concentration) at the Centre of Geographic Sciences (COGS) in Nova Scotia, Canada.
+I am a software engineer from Zürich, Switzerland, and in 2020, I graduated from the Geographic Sciences program (Cartography concentration) at the Centre of Geographic Sciences (COGS) in Nova Scotia, Canada.

 My first interest in maps and GIS was awakened at university when I wrote my diploma thesis.
 I was developing a web application — a web hiking route planner — in a time when modern web frameworks were rare and in their early stages of development.
 I have graduated with an Applied Bachelor's degree in Computer Science at the University of Rapperswil in 2006.